Sholarson/LIC_4NI23EC095/Experiment3/README.md

 **3. Why Gain Reduces Instead:**

-Parasitic Capacitances: At higher frequencies, the presence of parasitic capacitances in MOSFETs influences the gain, causing slight deviations from the expected theoretical gain.
+The presence of parasitic capacitances in MOSFETs influences the gain, causing slight deviations from the expected theoretical gain.

 ## Conclusion:

-While a current source is expected to provide better gain performance, practical limitations such as mismatch, channel-length modulation, and parasitic effects contribute to a slightly lower gain than expected.

-Further optimization, such as increasing the channel length of the current source MOSFET or using cascoded current sources, could improve the gain.
+Hence, in both transient and AC analysis, the circuit with Rss showed the highest gain, even though the circuit with the MOSFET current source (Iss) was expected to have a higher gain.
+This deviation is mainly due to parasitic capacitance.